THE BYLAWS OF BRANDEIS UNIVERSITY

 2. Nomination and Election:

-- b.
-No Trustee, except as noted in subparagraph (d), shall serve more than twelve (12) consecutive years, but any Trustee who shall have attained twelve (12) years of consecutive service, but who is in the midst of a term, may complete that term.
+b.
+No Trustee, except as noted in subparagraphs (d) and (e), shall serve more than twelve (12) consecutive years, but any Trustee who shall have attained twelve (12) years of consecutive service, but who is in the midst of a term, may complete that term.
 Consecutive years of service shall include all years served, whether as a regular Trustee, Alumni Term Trustee, Chair of the Fellows of the University, President of the Brandeis Alumni Association, or President of the Brandeis National Committee.

-- e.
-Any Trustee who shall have served as Chair of the Board of Trustees for at least one full, three-year term shall, at the end of his or her service as Chair, be re-elected to an additional four-year term as a Trustee, followed by retirement and status as a Trustee Emeritus/a, as provided in Article II, Section D. [This amendment shall take effect upon the first election of a Chair occurring after May 20, 2012.]
+e.
+Any Trustee who shall have served as Chair of the Board of Trustees for at least one full, three-year term shall, at the end of his or her service as Chair, be re-elected to an additional four-year term as a Trustee, followed by retirement and status as a Trustee Emeritus/a, as provided in Article II, Section D.2.

 The membership of the Board of Trustees shall include four (4) Alumni Term Trustees, each serving for a term of four (4) years, as voting members of the Board, and elected in accordance with the procedures for the election of regular Trustees set forth in Article II, Section A 2. a to d.

-- An Alumni Term Trustee, upon completion of his or her term, shall not succeed to another Alumni term, except as noted in Section B. 2 above.
-Such Trustee, however, shall be eligible for election by the Board of Trustees under provisions of Section A. 2, provided at least one year shall have elapsed since the conclusion of his or her term as an Alumni Term Trustee.
+3. An Alumni Term Trustee, upon completion of his or her term, shall not succeed to another Alumni term, except as noted in Section B. 2 above.
+Such Trustee, however, shall be eligible for election by the Board of Trustees under provisions of Section A. 2.

 The Chair of the Board of Fellows of Brandeis University, the President of the Brandeis National Committee, and the President of the Brandeis Alumni Association shall, upon entering into incumbency of such office and upon approval of the voting Trustees, become voting members of the Board of Trustees, unless any such person is already serving as a Trustee.
 Any person so elected by the Board of Trustees by virtue of one of the foregoing particular offices shall serve only during his or her incumbency in that office.
 Upon termination of such incumbency, membership on the Board of Trustees of such person shall automatically expire.